Skip to Content

 Seal Entry Points

-Since mice can squeeze through the tiniest of gaps, it’s crucial to seal any open entry points to your home in order to prevent mice from making it theirs.
-Have any exterior cracks sealed, especially those created by moisture damage or near leaky pipes (these attract mice as water sources).
+Since mice can squeeze through the tiniest of gaps, it’s crucial to seal any open entry points to your home to prevent mice from making it theirs.
+Have any exterior cracks sealed, especially those created by moisture damage or near leaky pipes (these attract mice as water sources)

 Be sure to keep your doors and windows closed when possible and have any holes in the window or door screens repaired.